sguox002/leetcode/leetcode-all.md

 ## algorithm focused Problems

 ## dp
+<<-1696.
+Jump Game Vi.
+given a list of numbers, you are located at element 0.
+Each time you can jump 1 to k steps. return the max sum you can get from 0 to n-1 element. dp[i]=max(dp[i-1]...dp[i-k+1]) using priority_queue using monotonic deque. greedy does not work!!
+->>

 <<-1463	Cherry Pickup II    		66.2%	Hard
 two robots on the top left and top right and each time goes down, leftdiag rightdiag or down. return the max cherrys can pick.
 dp: the two robot status is defined as dp[i,j1,j2] is the layer and j1 and j2 are the column index for robot 1 and robot 2. choose the max from previous layer 9 possible combinations. do not go over board.